Kazooki123/LunarDB/README.md

-# LUNAR: A cache key-value database
+# LunarDB: A cache key-value database

 A Cache database